About the staff

 What I do

-As Communications Manager I deal with the PTC’s social media accounts, mailing list, podcast and website.
+As Communications Programme Manager I deal with the PTC’s social media accounts, mailing list, podcast and website.
 I also have responsibility for managing our data.
 If you have a press enquiry or want to talk to the PTC about cross-promotion I am the person to contact.
-I also run the PTC’s workshop programme so if you have questions about coming to our collaborative poetry translation workshops drop me a line

 You can contact Bern at firstname.lastname@example.org

 Events and Workshops Manager